One-Pixel Shortcut: on the Learning Preference of Deep Neural Networks: One-Pixel Shortcut

 In addition, we record the trajectories of training accuracy and the Frobenius norm of parameter difference, $\lVert \theta - \theta_0 \rVert_F$, which can reflect the magnitude of network parameter change.
+Here $\theta$ and $\theta_0$ respectively indicate the parameters after training and at the initialized point.
 We draw the relation curve between training accuracy and $\lVert \theta - \theta_0 \rVert_F$, which can be found in Figure \ref{min-norm-solution}.
-When training accuracy rises up to 90\% for the first time, the model trained on OPS data has much smaller $\lVert \theta - \theta_0 \rVert_F$ than that trained on clean data, which indicates that the OPS-trained model gets stuck in an optima closer to the initialization point.
-It has been widely known that deep models optimized by gradient descent will always converge to the solution with minimum norm \cite{wilson2017marginal, shah2018minimum, zhang2021understanding}.
-Since OPS only perturbs a single pixel, the original representations of images are not damaged, and the model trained on clean data can still keep great performance on OPS data, which indicates that the corresponding solution still exists, but due to tendency for minimum norm solution, the well-generalized solution with lager norm is not reached.
-Minimum-norm solution is believed to obtain better generalization ability.
-Nevertheless, this argument is true only under the assumption that the training data and test data are from the exactly same distribution and have the exactly same features.
-The existence of OPS forces the model to converge to an optima where the model generalizes well on OPS features, which is not contained in test data.
+When training accuracy rises up to 90\% for the first time, the model trained on OPS data has a much smaller $\lVert \theta - \theta_0 \rVert_F$ than that trained on clean data, which indicates that the OPS-trained model gets stuck in an optimum closer to the initialization.
+It has been widely known that overparameterized DNNs optimized by gradient descent will converge to the solution that is close to the initialization, \emph{i.e.} with the minimum norm of parameter difference \citep{wilson2017marginal, shah2018minimum, li2018learning, zhang2021understanding}.
+Since OPS only perturbs a single pixel, the original representations of images are not damaged, and the model trained on clean data can still keep great performance on OPS data, which indicates that the well-generalized solution far from the initialization still exists but is not reached due to the tendency for a close solution.
+The close solution is believed to obtain better generalization ability.
+Nevertheless, this argument is true only under the assumption that the training data and test data are from the exact same distribution and have the exact same features.
+The existence of OPS forces the model to converge to an optimum where the model generalizes well on OPS features, which are not contained in test data.
 From our experiment results in Table \ref{op-models-arch}, OPS can degrade test accuracy to a lower level.
-This is because EM requires a generator model, and thus may contain features more or less depending on it, which constrains the effectiveness on other models.
-On the other hand, OPS is a universal model-free method, and the shortcuts are crafted according to the inherent learning preference of DNNs.
+This is because EM requires a generator model, and thus may contain features more or less depending on it, which constrains the effectiveness of other models.
+On the other hand, OPS is a universal model-free method, and the shortcuts are crafted based on the inherent learning preference of DNNs.